oracle/node-oracledb/doc/api.md

 When binding Oracle LOBs, as `STRING` or `BUFFER`, the value of `maxSize` can be much larger, see the limits in [LOB Bind Parameters](#lobbinds).

-When binding IN OUT, then `maxSize` refers to the size of the returned value.
-The input value can be smaller or bigger.

-With OUT binds, where the type cannot be inferred by node-oracledb because there is no input data value, the type defaults to `STRING` whenever `type` is not specified.

 Note `CURSOR` bind variables can be used only for PL/SQL OUT binds.